whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/29-reporting-duplicate-results-in-tasks.md

 Please identify dupes both within the same side and across sides.
 Even for cross-side results, you should still ask yourself the question, "Would users want to see both results if they were returned by the same search engine?"

-**Note**: If two result blocks have very different types of content or very different appearances, do not mark them as duplicates even if they have the same landing page URL.
+**Note:** If two result blocks have very different types of content or very different appearances, do not mark them as duplicates even if they have the same landing page URL.
 For example, these two blocks should not be marked as duplicates of each other.

 |||
 -|-